bdeckard92/dupUT/02-Lesson-Plans/03-JavaScript/README.md

 * Explain and implement comparison and logical operators.

-**Reminder**: If students need help with an async activity, encourage them to attend Office Hours for help!
-If you can’t get through all of it, remind them that they can lean on Learning Assistants with the AskBCS bot for more help.
+**Reminder**: If students need help with an async activity, encourage them to attend Office Hours.
+If they need more help, remind them that they can use Learning Assistants via the AskBCS bot.

+The following table contains a description of each lesson's portion of the module project and the corresponding key points that are taught:

 | Lesson | Description                                | Key Points                                                                        |
 | ------ | ------------------------------------------ | --------------------------------------------------------------------------------- |